-1. Discharge Prohibition III.A (No discharge other than as described in this Order): This prohibition is based on 40 C.F.R. section 122.21(a) and Water Code section 13260, which require filing an application and Report of Waste Discharge before a discharge can occur.
-Discharges not described in the application and Report of Waste Discharge, and subsequently in this Order, are prohibited.
+- a.
+Discharge Prohibition III.A (Discharge in a manner different from that described in this Order): This prohibition is based on 40 C.F.R. section 122.21(a) and Water Code section 13260, which require filing an application and Report of Waste Discharge before a discharge can occur.
+Discharges not described in the application and Report of Waste Discharge, and subsequently in this Order, are prohibited. - b.
+Discharge Prohibition III.B (Bypass): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section I.G).